pjpscriv/pjpscriv.github.io/README.md

 # Personal Webpage

 This is the code for my personal website.
-Initially created during the 2019 [Summer of Tech](https://www.summeroftech.co.nz/) git tutorial.

 ## Development